 - This game loves puns.
 For example, the "urbavore" card, which shows a monster devouring a building.

 - Half the evolution cards in Power Up! seem to run on this.
 Fully 7 of Pandakai's 8 cards are puns.

 - Purposely Overpowered: You're giant monsters.
 You're supposed to all be powerful as all get-out.

-- Rewarding Vandalism: Points are heavily implied to be a gauge of how much general chaos and destruction your monster is causing.
-Many of the cards that can redeemed for points are structures, like "skyscraper" or "gas refinery," implying that you destroyed said structures.
+- Points are heavily implied to be a gauge of how much general chaos and destruction your monster is causing.
+Many of the cards that can redeemed for points are structures, like "skyscraper" or "gas refinery", implying that you destroyed said structures.

 - Tanks for Nothing: Subverted.
 You gain 4 VP from them and discard them afterwards, implying that you stomped them.
 You also take 3 damage, which means that the tanks did score a good hit on you.

-- Xtreme Kool Letterz: Gigazaur and Meka Dragon.
+- Xtreme Kool Letterz: Gigazaur, Meka Dragon, and Drakonis.